An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

-\begin{rmk} [Extensions and restrictions of Thermal Operations].
-As with the theory of entanglement, there are larger and smaller sets one may consider, for physical or technical reasons.
-Larger sets may be considered for their simpler structure (e.g. Enhanced Thermal Operations \cite{cwiklinski2015limitations}, also called Thermal Processes \cite{gour2017quantum2}, that will appear later in the discussion), or as alternative frameworks in which some extra resources are allowed (e.g. Gibbs-preserving channels \cite{faist2015gibbs}); smaller sets are often considered, in order to understand what extra limitations arise from further, and hopefully more realistic, physical constraints (e.g. Elementary Thermal Operations \cite{lostaglio2018elementary}), or to study if simpler subset of operations still allow to achieve the same transformations as Thermal Operations (e.g. Coarse Thermal Operations \cite{perry2015sufficient}).
+Smaller sets are also often considered, in order to understand what extra limitations arise from further, and hopefully more realistic, physical constraints (e.g. Elementary Thermal Operations \cite{lostaglio2018elementary, mazurek2018decomposability}, or Thermal Operations with a single bosonic mode \cite{hu2019thermal}), or to study if simpler subsets of operations still allow to achieve the same transformations as Thermal Operations (e.g. Coarse Thermal Operations \cite{perry2015sufficient}).
+One can also notice that the standard open quantum system description of weak coupling interactions with a large thermal environment, developed by Davies \cite{davies1974markovian} and formally defined in Ref.~\cite{roga2010davies}, is included in the set of Thermal Processes; that is, we can understand Thermal Processes as a non-Markovian extension of Davies maps.
+Hence, another relevant restriction to consider is the Markovian subset of Thermal Operations/Thermal Processes \cite{lostaglio2017markovian}.

 We will mostly focus here on Thermal Operations, but many core techniques can be applied to alternative setups as well.
 Furthermore, extension to multiple conserved quantities are generally straightforward \cite{halpern2016beyond}, even though subtleties arise in the presence of mutually non-commuting conserved quantities \cite{balian1987equiprobability, lostaglio2017thermodynamic, halpern2016microcanonical,guryanova2016thermodynamics}.
-Finally, would be interesting to develop a complete resource theoretical description of how to move between different descriptions of a thermodynamic system -- as given by agents with different levels of control over it \cite{jaynes1965gibbs} (see Section~3D of Ref.~\cite{faist2018fundamental} for some results in this direction). \end{rmk}
+Finally, it would be interesting to develop a complete resource theoretical approach to moving between different descriptions of a thermodynamic system -- as given by agents with different levels of control over it \cite{jaynes1965gibbs} (see Section~3D of Ref.~\cite{faist2018fundamental} for some results in this direction). \end{rmk}